Leave laws in India: An overview for HR teams looking to draft leave policies

 The Maternity Benefit Amendment Act of 2017 brought about progressive changes to the Maternity Benefit Act of 1961 in order to empower working mothers.
 It entitles every mother to 26 weeks of paid leave, during which time they can recover from childbirth and take care of their newborns without having to quit their jobs.
 For the first two children, they receive 26 weeks of paid leave, and beyond that, they receive 12 weeks of paid leave.
 In the case of adoption, working women are entitled to 12 weeks of paid leave if the child is less than three months old.
 To use this benefit, the employee must have worked for at least 80 days.

-The Shops and Establishments Act applies to every state in India; however, the regulations mentioned in the act differ from state to state.
+The Shops and Establishments Act regulates how the working conditions, employment terms, working hours, and rights of employees are managed in shops and other commercial establishments.
+It applies to every state in India; however, the regulations mentioned in the act differ from state to state.
 For instance, the Delhi Shops and Establishments Act allows employees to take 24 hours of rest a week.
 Organizations shall provide a maximum of 15 days of earned leave if an employee has been employed continuously for a year.
 Similarly, every employee is entitled to a minimum of 12 sick leaves per year.
+It's important to note that Shops and Establishments Act doesn't apply to state and central government organizations.

 How can you track leaves in compliance with these laws?

-At a time when employees are working remotely, using spreadsheets or paper-based processes to track employee attendance will not help you ensure compliance.
-Since these processes have to be completed manually, they may be prone to errors and make HR processing tiring for your employees and HR teams.
+Spreadsheets and paper-based processes are no longer the most effective way to track employee attendance and ensure compliance.
+Since these processes have to be completed manually, they're prone to errors and make HR tasks tiring for your employees and HR teams.
 Adopting a cloud-based leave tracker is the need of the hour to simplify leave processing and stay compliant with national and regional laws.
-Zoho People, our cloud-based HR software, comes with an intuitive leave tracker that has a host of useful features to help companies align their leave processes with these laws.

 Here's how Zoho People can help: